 Wrote this essay for an Indian tech blog nearly 10 years ago.
-While parts of it have faded into our existing tech, awareness of the machines—or as some would call it the robotic moment or singularity—appears to be far away.
+While the parts of the original essay have faded into our existing tech, awareness of the machines—or as some would call it the robotic moment–or the moment of singularity appears to be far away.

 I mean we have witnessed evolution of technology from a completely off-line model of distribution to almost a completely online one in short span of ten years.

-But all this is about recent past, let’s not talk about it.
-Let’s talk about what’s next!
+But all of this is about recent past, let’s not talk about the past.